SkylineCommunications/dataminer-docs/connector-help/connector_help/Elber_RK610.md

 ### Modules

 This page contains the **Modules Info** Table.
 This table contains all the cards and offers the ability to display these cards or make them invisible.
-The pagebutton **Modules \[DEL\]** contains a table with the cards that have been removed from the chassis.
+The page button **Modules \[DEL\]** contains a table with the cards that have been removed from the chassis.
 In case a card broke and has to be removed from the chassis then this card is moved to this table.
 When a new card of the same type is plugged in then this will move back.
 This ensures that trending/alarming history is not deleted.
 If you do not want to keep this history you can delete this card in the **Modules Info \[DEL\]** table.

-From 1.0.1.x onwards, the **Modules \[DEL\]** table is removed. and this logic is transfered into the **Modules Info** table.
+From 1.0.1.x onwards, the **Modules \[DEL\]** table is removed. and this logic is transferred into the **Modules Info** table.
 When modules are no longer existing, these rows will be marked as deleted.
 And the Delete button will be enabled.
-The togglebutton to auto delete these DVE's remains the same.
+The toggle button to auto delete these DVEs remains the same.

 ### General

-This page contains the general parameters: e.g. **Customer Name**, **Customer Location**, ...
+This page contains the general parameters: e.g. **Customer Name**, **Customer Location**, etc.

 ### Controller